People

 - Google Scholar

 Colin received his BSc in Engineering Physics, and his PhD in Materials Engineering in David Mitlin’s group at the University of Alberta in Edmonton, Canada.
-He received an NSERC scholarship to pursue postdoctoral research working for Velimir “Mimo” Radmilovic at Berkeley Lab and Mark Asta at UC Berkeley.
-He then worked as a Project Scientist, Research Scientist, and Staff Scientist at the National Center for Electron Microscopy (NCEM), part of the Molecular Foundry user facility at Lawrence Berkeley Lab.
+He received an NSERC scholarship to postdoc for Velimir “Mimo” Radmilovic at Berkeley Lab and Mark Asta at UC Berkeley.
+He then worked as a Scientist at the National Center for Electron Microscopy (NCEM), part of the Molecular Foundry user facility at Lawrence Berkeley Lab.

-Colin Ophus lab’s research focuses on experimental methods, reconstruction algorithms, and software codes for simulation, analysis, and instrument design of TEM, STEM and 4DSTEM.
-He was awarded a US Department of Energy (DOE) Early Career award in 2018, and the Burton Medal from the MSA in 2022.
-He has published over 200 peer-reviewed publications, and given over 100 invited talks and workshops around the world.
+Colin Ophus Lab’s research focuses on experimental methods, reconstruction algorithms, and software codes for simulation, analysis, and instrument design of TEM, STEM and 4DSTEM.
+He was awarded a US DOE Early Career award in 2018, and the Burton Medal from the MSA in 2022.
+He has published over 210 peer-reviewed publications, and given over 100 invited talks and workshops around the world.
 Colin advocates for open science and his group develops open-source scientific software such as the py4DSTEM analysis and Prismatic STEM simulation.
 He is also the editor-in-chief for the interactive web-based scientific journal Elemental Microscopy.

 Postdoctoral Researchers¶